-By contemplating and meditating on a concept, we deepen its impact on the soul.
+When we contemplate and reflect on a concept, we deepen its impact on the soul.

-The day has two parts.
-There are the daytime hours, when we interact with the outside world.
-And there is the evening, when we retire to the quiet sanctuary of our homes.
-By reciting the Shema every morning and evening, we accept malchut shamayim during both parts of the day.
-In other words, our affirmation of Shema guides us in our public activities in the daytime, as well as in our private lives at night.
+The day can be divided into two distinct parts: the daytime hours, when we engage with the outside world, and the evening hours, when we retire to the quiet sanctuary of our homes.
+By reciting the Shema both in the morning and evening, we affirm our acceptance of God’s rein and dominion throughout both parts of the day.
+In other words, our affirmation of the Shema serves as a guiding force in our public activities during the daytime as well as in our private lives at night.

 Both affirmations are vital.
 Ethical living should not be restricted to one’s private life, just as it should not be limited to the sphere of one’s public affairs.

 This dual recital of Shema provides an additional insight.
-The ethical directives for society as a whole are different than those for the individual.
+The ethical directives for society as a whole differ from those for the individual.
 Public life is too varied and complex to be governed by the same guidelines that guide private individuals.
-The Shema of the morning is therefore inherently different than the Shema of the evening.
+Hence, the Shema of the morning is inherently different than the Shema of the evening.

-This insight helps us understand a peculiar statement of the Sages.
+This insight enables us to understand a peculiar statement of the Sages.
 The Mishnah teaches that the evening Shema is to be recited “after the hour when the kohanim return [from the mikveh] to eat their terumah offerings” (Berachot 1:1).
-A kohen who became ritually impure must immerse himself in a mikveh and wait until nightfall before eating terumah.
+In the case of a kohen who becomes ritually impure, he must immerse himself in a mikveh and await nightfall before partaking of terumah.
 When in fact did the kohanim become pure and could once again eat terumah?
-When the first stars may be seen in the night sky.
+When the first stars appear in the night sky.

 Why doesn’t the Mishnah mention this time explicitly?
 Why the digression about kohanim returning home to eat their terumah?

-In fact, this is a beautiful metaphor for the evening Shema.
-The principal service of the kohanim takes place during the day; but their evening meal of terumah is also a form of Divine service (see Pesachim 73a).
-The inspiring image of a kohen entering his home to eat terumah corresponds to our own recital of the evening Shema, as we accept God’s dominion in our private lives.
-When we recite Shema in the evening, we demonstrate that we belong to a “kingdom of priests” also in the privacy of our own homes.
+In fact, this serves as a beautiful metaphor for the evening Shema.
+The primary service of the kohanim unfolds takes place the day; however, their evening meal of terumah also constitutes a form of Divine service (see Pesachim 73a).
+The inspiring image of a kohen entering his home to partake of terumah corresponds to our own recitation of the evening Shema, wherein we affirm God’s dominion in our private lives.
+Through the recital of the evening Shema, we demonstrate that we belong to a “kingdom of priests” also in the privacy of our own homes.

-This distinction between the evening and morning Shema, between our private and public service of God, has a parallel on the national level.
+The distinction between the evening and morning Shema, delineating our private and public service of God, has a parallel on the national level.
 There are times and situations in which the Jewish people must be a “people who dwells alone” (Num.
-23:9) — a people separated from the other nations in order to safeguard their special heritage.
+23:9) — a people separated from the other nations to safeguard their unique heritage.
 On the other hand, the nation of Israel is also charged to influence and uplift the rest of humanity, to serve as “a light unto the nations” (Isaiah 42:6).

 (Adapted from Ein Eyah vol. I, p.
 173)